michael2012z/BitBible/markdown/KJV/files/Gen.md

 12. And the gold of that land is good: there is bdellium and the onyx stone.

-13. And the name of the second river is Gihon: the same is it that compasseth the whole land of Ethiopia.Ethiopia: Heb.
-Cush
+13. And the name of the second river is Gihon: the same is it that compasseth the whole land of Ethiopia.

 14. And the name of the third river is Hiddekel: that is it which goeth toward the east of Assyria.
-And the fourth river is Euphrates.toward…: or, eastward to Assyria
+And the fourth river is Euphrates.

-15. And the Lord God took the man, and put him into the garden of Eden to dress it and to keep it.the man: or, Adam
+15. And the Lord God took the man, and put him into the garden of Eden to dress it and to keep it.

-16. And the Lord God commanded the man, saying, Of every tree of the garden thou mayest freely eat:thou…: Heb. eating thou shalt eat
+16. And the Lord God commanded the man, saying, Of every tree of the garden thou mayest freely eat:

-17. But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die.thou shalt surely…: Heb. dying thou shalt die
+17. But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die.

-18. And the Lord God said, It is not good that the man should be alone; I will make him an help meet for him.meet…: Heb. as before him
+18. And the Lord God said, It is not good that the man should be alone; I will make him an help meet for him.

-19. And out of the ground the Lord God formed every beast of the field, and every fowl of the air; and brought them unto Adam to see what he would call them: and whatsoever Adam called every living creature, that was the name thereof.Adam: or, the man
+19. And out of the ground the Lord God formed every beast of the field, and every fowl of the air; and brought them unto Adam to see what he would call them: and whatsoever Adam called every living creature, that was the name thereof.

-20. And Adam gave names to all cattle, and to the fowl of the air, and to every beast of the field; but for Adam there was not found an help meet for him.gave: Heb. called
+20. And Adam gave names to all cattle, and to the fowl of the air, and to every beast of the field; but for Adam there was not found an help meet for him.

 21. And the Lord God caused a deep sleep to fall upon Adam, and he slept: and he took one of his ribs, and closed up the flesh instead thereof;

-22. And the rib, which the Lord God had taken from man, made he a woman, and brought her unto the man.made: Heb. builded
+22. And the rib, which the Lord God had taken from man, made he a woman, and brought her unto the man.

-23. And Adam said, This is now bone of my bones, and flesh of my flesh: she shall be called Woman, because she was taken out of Man.Woman: Heb.
-IshaMan: Heb.
-Ish
+23. And Adam said, This is now bone of my bones, and flesh of my flesh: she shall be called Woman, because she was taken out of Man.

 24. Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh.